jowharshamshiri/SwiftJanus/IMPLEMENTATION_SUMMARY.md

 print("Processed data for command: \(response.commandId)")
 ```

-This implementation provides a complete, production-ready Unix socket API library that meets all specified requirements with comprehensive testing and documentation.
+This implementation provides a complete, production-ready Janus library that meets all specified requirements with comprehensive testing and documentation.